What Is Concrete Crack?

 This method is suitable for repairing both, fine cracks and large cracks as well.
 The sealants used for the treatment of concrete may be of several materials, including epoxies, silicones, and asphaltic materials.

-In this method, a groove of 6 mm to 25 mm depth is prepared by the means of concrete saw a hand tool, or a pneumatic tool.
+In this method, a groove of 6 mm to 25 mm depth is prepared by means of concrete saw a hand tool or a pneumatic tool.
 Then the groove is cleaned by water blasting or air blasting.

 The groove is allowed to dry.
 Once it is completely dried, the sealant is placed in the groove and is allowed to cure.
 After the surface is cured properly, it can again be used.